insarlab/PySolid/README.md

 ### 1. Install

 PySolid is available on the [conda-forge](https://anaconda.org/conda-forge/pysolid) channel and the main archive of the [Debian](https://tracker.debian.org/pkg/pysolid) GNU/Linux OS.
-The released version can be install via `conda` as:
+The released version can be installed via `conda` as:

 ```shell
 # run "conda update pysolid" to update the installed version